alanchiem/wat_r/README.md

 # FAQ

 ### Why a stopwatch instead of a timer?
-(Counts up instead of counting down)
 A timer involves thinking about when to stop before even starting.
-I don't want that.
 In terms of user experience, I want the act of starting to be as effortless as possible.

 ### Why have it drop every two seconds instead of one?
 A drop every second was visually too fast making it distracting.